openvinotoolkit/openvino/docs/OV_Runtime_UG/ov_dynamic_shapes.md

  - Batch dimension
  - Arbitrary number of detections in object detection models output

-There are various tricks to address input dynamic dimensions through combining multiple pre-reshaped models and data padding in tensor.
+There are various tricks to address input dynamic dimensions through combining multiple pre-reshaped models and input data padding.
 The tricks are sensitive to model internals, do not always give optimal performance and cumbersome.
 Short overview of the methods you can find [here](ov_without_dynamic_shapes.md).
 Apply those methods only if native dynamic shape API described in the following sections doesn't work for you or doesn't give desired performance.